 SpringerOpen books are freely and immediately available online at SpringerLink upon publication and are clearly labeled as 'open access'.
 They are accessible to anyone worldwide, which ensures distribution to the widest possible audience.

 In addition to SpringerLink all SpringerOpen books are listed in the Directory of Open Access Books (DOAB), Web of Science, Scopus and PMC, increasing visibility and discoverability for your work.
 They are also automatically included in Springer's eBook Collections at no additional charge to ensure maximum distribution.

 Authors retain copyright

 SpringerOpen books are published under the Creative Commons Attribution 4.0 (CC BY) license, so they can be reused and redistributed as long as the original author is attributed.
-Other Creative Commons licences may be available on request.
+Other Creative Commons licenses may be available on request.

 All book types accepted

 SpringerOpen accepts complete monographs, edited volumes, proceedings, and SpringerBriefs.

 Available in different formats

 The open access eBook is freely available online and accessible to anyone with an internet connection at any time.
 In addition to this free electronic version, a print edition is offered for those who still wish to buy a printed book.
 The open access eBook is automatically included in Springer's eBook Collections at no additional cost.
 For patrons whose library offers the respective eBook Collection, the printed book is therefore exclusively available as a MyCopy softcover edition.

 SpringerOpen books are subject to the same high level peer-review, production and publishing processes followed by traditional Springer books.